Auschwitz Facts You Should Definitely Know

 General Facts about Auschwitz

 Tarnów, 1940.
 The Nazis sent the first transport of political prisoners to KL Auschwitz consisted of 728 Poles, including a few Polish Jews.
 They were numbered 31-758.
-That was the day marked the start of the expansion of the camp, which became the largest Nazi Deat Camp in Europe.
+That was the day that marked the start of the expansion of the camp, which became the largest Nazi Deat Camp in Europe.

 As a result of the construction and expansion of Auschwitz and Birkenau, the Germans forcibly and brutally evacuated at least 8,000 Poles from Oswięcim and surrounding villages.
 The majority of the homes were demolished and a large part of the materials used to build the barracks in Birkenau.